LimeChain/as-scale-codec/README.md

 <h2 align="center">AssemblyScript SCALE Codec</h2>

 **as-scale-codec** is AssemblyScript implementation of Polkadot SCALE Codec.

-SCALE codec is used as a communication mechanism between Polkadot Host and Polkadot Runtime.
+The codec is used as a communication mechanism between Polkadot Hosts and Polkadot Runtimes.

 This AssemblyScript implementation of the codec is funded by [Web3 Foundation](https://web3.foundation/) via their [Open Grants Program](https://github.com/w3f/Open-Grants-Program)! :pray:

+More detailed information about the SCALE codec specification can be found [here](https://substrate.dev/docs/en/knowledgebase/advanced/codec).

 # Supported types
 The following table shows the status of the types and their arrays: